About Serious Eats

 Recipe Development and Testing

-At Serious Eats, our mission is to give home cooks and food lovers the skill sets, knowledge, and cultural context to make every meal memorable—with or without a recipe.
+At Serious Eats, our mission is to give home cooks and food lovers the skill sets and knowledge to make every meal memorable—with or without a recipe.
 This means that whether we’re publishing a recipe or writing a story about a specific dish or ingredient, we always want to answer the same fundamental questions: Where does it come from?
 How is it made, and why in that way?
 And crucially, who are the best people to answer or otherwise inform those questions?

 Each of our recipes is methodically tested and tasted, over and over again, by our dedicated recipe developers and crosstesters, all of them skilled culinary professionals.
 We don’t publish a new Serious Eats recipe until we’re certain it’s the tastiest version out there, and we’re constantly updating our old recipes with new techniques and improvements based on further testing and reader suggestions.